leonardoboulitreau/leonardoboulitreau.github.io/index.md

 title: "I'm Leo!"
 author_profile: true
 ---

+**Welcome to my 💿 (a digital media where i store my audio(+AI) and portfolio content)!**.

 ### I make machines that speak, sing, play, and hear.

-**Welcome to my 💿, a digital media where i store my audio(+AI) and portfolio content**.
  I am a researcher in the intersection of Artificial Intelligence and Audio, with a solid background in signal processing.
 Currently, I am a Junior Speech Researcher [@CPqD](https://www.linkedin.com/company/cpqd/) working with Automatic Speech Recognition (ASR) and speech age classification.
 I am also a hobbyist music producer, composer, and multi‑instrumentalist.

 ## Interests
 My research interests are aimed at developing audio‑based human‑machine interaction systems that are more affective and human‑empowering in topics such as: